Cordtus/ibc-apps/docs/rate-limiting-integration.md

 ### From v8 to v10
 - No breaking changes in rate limiting module
-- Update to work with new IBC-go v10 stack patterns
+- Update to work with new IBC-go v10 stack logic
 - Consider integration with callbacks middleware if using

 ## Support